Green correspondence on centric Mackey functor over fusion systems: Background and first results.

-The previous definition and example motivates the introduction of the following notation, which will be useful throughout the paper. \begin{notation} From now on, unless otherwise specified, all groups will be understood to be finite, $p$ will denote a prime integer, $S$ will denote a finite $p$-group and $\F$ will denote a fusion system over $S$.
+Definition \ref{def:Fusion-system.} and Example \ref{exa:fusion-system.} motivate the introduction of the following notation. \begin{notation} From now on, unless otherwise specified, all introduced groups will be understood to be finite, \textbf{$p$ will denote a prime integer}, \textbf{$S$ will denote a finite $p$-group} and \textbf{$\F$ will denote a fusion system over $S$}.
 Moreover, given subgroups $H,K\le S$ we will write $H=_{\F}K$ if $H$ and $K$ are isomorphic in $\F$, $H\le_{\F}K$ if there exists $J\le K$ such that $H=_{\F}J$ and either $H\lneq_{\F}K$ or $H<_{\F}K$ if $H\le_{\F}K$ but $H\not=_{\F}K$. \end{notation}

 When the term fusion system appears in the literature it is usually in reference to a particular type of fusion system called saturated fusion system.
 These are fusion systems that are built to generalize Example \ref{exa:fusion-system.} in the case where $S$ is a Sylow $p$-subgroup of $G$. \begin{defn} Let $H\le S$.
 We say that $H$ is \textbf{fully $\F$-normalized} if for every $K=_{\F}H$ we have that $\left|\NSH[K]\right|\le\left|\NSH\right|$. \end{defn}